nstanford5/ERC20/ERC20.md

 Why do we use `fromSome()` here?

 `Map`s are the only variably sized container in Reach.
-This means that the value we are attempting to reference from the `balances` and `allowances` maps may exist or they may not.
-This is generally referred to as a optional type and is important to protect against null pointer references.
+This means that the value we are attempting to reference from the `balances` and `allowances` maps may exist or it may not.
+These are not unique to Reach and are generally referred to as option types, an important protection against null pointer references.

 Option types in Reach are represented by the type [`Maybe`](https://docs.reach.sh/rsh/compute/#maybe) which has two possibilities -- `Some` and `None`.